Understand guideline and funding cycles

 What MacArthur Funds

-Defending freedom of expression will include attention to: responding to government pushback against human rights advocates; enhancing political accountability; strengthening media freedom and access to information; advancing Internet openness; and increasing digital security and privacy.
+Defending free expression includes attention to: responding to government pushback against human rights advocates; promoting political accountability; advancing Internet opennes.

 Geographic Focus Areas

-Geographically, we will continue work in Russia, Nigeria, and Mexico, emphasizing issues that align with these grantmaking pillars and are most relevant to the context in each country.
-We will deepen our work in Africa’s Great Lakes Region – a region that has witnessed some of the most serious atrocities and one where other MacArthur international programs are active.
-At the same time, we will engage with a consortium of funders to improve national laws related to atrocity crimes in countries across Africa.
-We will work at the global level on issues, such as Internet openness and government constraints on civil society.
+Geographically, we work in Russia, Nigeria, and Mexico, emphasizing issues that align with these grantmaking themes and are most relevant to the context in each country.
+We engage with a consortium of funders to improve national laws related to atrocity crimes in countries across Africa, with a particular MacArthur focus on Uganda.
+We work at the global level on a range of issues including Internet openness and government constraints on civil society.

-Activities considered for funding under both grantmaking pillars include evidence-based advocacy, strategic litigation, networking, information-sharing, training, and policy research.
+Activities considered for funding in both grantmaking themes include evidence-based advocacy, strategic litigation, networking, information-sharing, training, and policy research.